robin-raymond/zax.io/handle-hint.md

     // forcefully convert from the lifetime of one pointer to another type
     // without conducting any safety checks to ensure the casted pointer lives
-    // within the memory range of the original allocation b := unknown lifetimecast a
+    // within the memory range of the original allocation b := unknown unsafe lifetimeof a
     assert(b)

     // ...